Skip to content

 Cost: ~5 CPU cycles (float read + timestamp read + bucket computation)

-Reconsolidation: Every 3 recalls shifts the decay bucket back by 1, simulating how frequently-recalled memories become more durable (Long-Term Potentiation).
-A memory recalled 12 times is 4 buckets "younger" than its actual age.
+Reconsolidation: Each recall shifts the decay bucket via bit-shift, simulating how frequently-recalled memories become more durable (Long-Term Potentiation).
+A memory recalled once is half its bucket index "younger" than its actual age.

 Bucket Age Range Decay Multiplier